-STEP 3 Obtaining Estimates
+STEP 3 Getting Quotes

-At the initial stage of your application, we'll discuss obtaining estimates from contractors.
-We can give advice on contractors who have undertaken satisfactory work before, however it is your decision whether to use these contractors or another.
-Housing associations who appoint an agent will always use contractors from the agents approved list.
+At the initial stage of your application, we will discuss obtaining estimates from contractors.
+We can give advice on contractors who have undertaken satisfactory work before, however it is your decision to use these contractors or another.
+Housing associations who appoint an agent will always use contractors from their approved list.